LIBREhub/LIBREhub.github.io/_posts/2024-05-19-david-baum.md

 ---
-title: May 28 - NeuriGUI, visualization and processing electrophysiological signals in real-time
+title: May 28 - NeuriGUI, visualization and processing of electrophysiological signals in real-time
 speaker: David Baum
 video:
 description: LIBRE_hub seminar